 One of my friends wants to give her son a project and thought a photography one would be fun!
 I love this idea and wanted to give you some ideas to do photography for kids.

-- No.01Photography for Kids: Ages 3-5
+Photography for Kids: Ages 5-10

 You may not be able to teach them as many skills at this age but you can familiarize them with a camera and give them different activities they can do.

 – Learn their colors – Have the child walk around the house or outside and look for things of a certain color and photograph them.

 – Starts with… – Ask them to find objects that start with a certain letter and photograph them.

 – Their name – They could either find objects that start with the letters in their name or they could look for things that look like letters to make their name.